This course will consider how methods of natural language processing

 automatically from corpora using statistical methods.

 During the course you will use and extend a suite of text processing tools, JET, coded in Java, building up all the basic components for an information extraction system.
-There will be 10 small weekly assignments (some 'paper-and-pencil', some running and modifying Jet), a term project, and a final exam.
+There will be 10 small weekly assignments (some written, some programming), a term project, and a final exam.

 Students should have